 The Jubilee Field is a combination stratigraphic-structural trap with reservoir intervals consisting of a series of stacked Upper Cretaceous Turonian-aged, gravity-driven, deepwater turbidite fan lobes and channel deposits.
 The wells within the Jubilee Unit have intersected five major turbidite fan lobe sequences containing oil and associated gas.
 The oil column contained within the reservoirs is over 1,640 feet (500 meters).
-This field has an estimated pay thickness of approximately 153 feet (47 meters).
-The 17 wells and two sidetracks drilled to date have encountered high-quality sandstone reservoirs with good porosity and permeability.
+The 16 wells and three sidetracks drilled to date have encountered high-quality sandstone reservoirs with average porosities of approximately 18% and permeabilities of 300 mD.
 Fluid samples recovered from multiple wells indicate an oil gravity of between 31.2 and 38.6 degrees API.